Frequently Asked Questions

 What are the staff qualifications?

-Almost all of our preschool and many of our toddler/infant teachers hold four-year degrees in Early Childhood Education (ECE) or a related field or are Head Teacher Certified by the State of CT.
-Of those that don’t, many are actively engaged in ECE classes through our tuition reimbursement program.
+Almost all of our preschool and many of our toddler/infant teachers hold four-year degrees in Early Childhood Education (ECE) or a related field or have a Head Teacher Certification from the State of Connecticut.
+Of those that do not, many are actively engaged in ECE classes through our tuition reimbursement program.
 All of our staff participate in continuing education and are certified in First Aid & CPR.

 How many years have the staff been in the centers?
 Do you have much turnover?

 We believe that our turnover is significantly below the industry average.
 We attempt to provide our staff with the highest pay levels and benefits that can be found in the private sector.
-Almost all of our lead teachers have been with us for more than three years most have been with us for much much longer than that!
+Almost all of our Lead Teachers have been with us for more than three years, and most have been with us for much, much longer than that!